gboehl/pydsge/docs/installation_guide.rst

 Updating
 --------

-The package is updated very frequently (find the history of latest commits `here <https://github.com/gboehl/pydsge/commits/master>`_) I recommend pulling and reinstalling whenever something is not working right.
+The package is updated very frequently (find the history of latest commits `here <https://github.com/gboehl/pydsge/commits/master>`_).
+I hence recommend pulling and reinstalling whenever something is not working right.
 Best thing you also upgrade the other packages as you are at it:

 .. code-block:: bash